It is estimated that more than 3% of the public self-injects

 to help enhance the safety of our communities.
 The County of San Diego

-outlying Sheriff’s Stations (and two fire stations) in the
+kiosks located at outlying Sheriff’s Stations (and two fire

-unincorporated communities of our county to help prevent public health
+stations) in the unincorporated communities of our county to help

-risks created by the improper disposal of used sharps.
-These kiosks
+prevent public health risks created by the improper disposal of used

 Other locations to dispose of used sharps include the area’s several Household Hazardous Waste (HHW) collection facilities (located in Ramona, Poway, Vista, La Mesa, San Diego, Escondido, El Cajon, Chula Vista, and Coronado), several City of San Diego police stations, and many EDCO and Waste Management trash transfer stations (for their customers).
 The transfer stations provide a large bin for residents to place their sharps containers in for safe disposal.
 In addition, mail-back disposal programs are available that allow home sharps users to mail used sharps to licensed disposal facilities.
 Such programs charge a fee for this service.
 Check with your health care provider or pharmacist, or search the yellow pages or Internet to find a mail back program convenient for you.
 If you are a health care provider, and you are interested in taking back used sharps from your patients, the process is easy, free of charge and no additional permit is required.
 A fact sheet regarding home generated sharps and information on becoming a sharps consolidation point is available on DEH’s website.